Kerymster/React-Redux-Fundamentals/README.md

-# Basic & Advanced Search Methods Added
+## Basic & Advanced Search Methods Added
+There are three types of methods inside the branch